 Something came on; on and over, then up by the naked bulb above him that was dark.
 The room was dark except the running beams of light from outside.

 But she didn't move and for a moment he became distracted by a single wheel (that must have been four wheels sounding like one, he thought) going by his window.
-In the later hours there was no noise but this wheel rolled by and he listened as it rolled through the avenues of the city, past the jut of buildings, through intersections of amber lights, past the neighborhoods all shut up for the night and shut down that way, like a aeries of carefully cut movie screens seemed sad.
+In the later hours it was usually quiet but this wheel rolled by and he listened as it rolled through the avenues of the city, past the jut of buildings, through intersections of amber lights, past the neighborhoods all shut up for the night and shut down that way, like a aeries of carefully cut movie screens, seemed sad.
 The yellow lights.
 Every street had a line of yellow lights impaling the sidewalk and one could imagine someone walking by and getting trapped by one of these yellow lights and being stranded, twisting to get free but laughing too and swearing when a dog comes along and pisses up his leg and the man remains stained until the white- gray morning peels back the sneer of night.

-When he returned to his dead lover she was still in the pose of death and silently he whispered, 'get...get up...' but she lay like brittle news and disappeared for a moment leaving a trace of redolent ivy in hi!- mind.
+When he returned to his dead lover she was still in the pose of death and silently he whispered, 'get...get up...' but she lay like brittle news and disappeared for a moment leaving a trace of redolent ivy in his mind.
 He bolted upright in the bed and she returned.

 This friend was special because of experiments be was conducting in his spare time.
 He was very intelligent and these experiments were in the nature of old chemists in the suburbs of Leipzig.
 He laughed the hearty laugh.
 The dead woman returned in a white sky.
-A sky that nearly camaflouged her- made her meld into that she rolled softly out of like a fish in mid stream, rolledóby the currents But she didn't move.
+A sky that nearly camaflouged, made her meld into that she rolled softly out of like a fish in mid stream, rolledóby the currents But she didn't move.